Home> Bar Rules >Florida

 The Florida Bar is an extension of the Florida Supreme Court.
 The Florida Bar approves lawyer advertising, issues advisory opinions interpreting the rules, and investigates and prosecutes attorneys for alleged violations.

-When the ads are submitted to the Legal Division of The Florida Bar, the ad will be reviewed to determine whether it complies with the advertising rules.
-The legal division will then issue opinions either approving or disapproving of the advertisement.
+When ads are submitted to the Legal Division of the Florida Bar, they are reviewed to determine whether they comply with the advertising rules.
+The legal division then issues opinions either approving or disapproving of the advertisement.
 The Disciplinary Counsel of the Florida Bar investigates and prosecutes attorneys for alleged violations of the restrictions.

 When do the lawyer advertising rules apply?

-According to Rule 4-7.11(a), the lawyer advertising rules in Florida apply to all forms of communication seeking legal employment in any print or electronic form, including but not limited to newspapers, magazines, brochures, flyers, television, radio, direct mail, electronic mail, and Internet, including banners, pop-ups, websites, social networking, and video sharing media.
+According to Rule 4-7.11(a), the lawyer advertising rules in Florida apply to all forms of communication seeking legal employment in any print or electronic form, including, but not limited to, newspapers, magazines, brochures, flyers, television, radio, direct mail, electronic mail, and the Internet, including banners, pop-ups, websites, social networking, and video sharing media.

 Under Rule 4-7.11(b), the lawyer advertising rules in Florida apply to lawyers admitted to practice in Florida advertising to provide legal services in Florida.